 - Tape the single sound cards on the front of the boxes. - Cut out and mix up the picture cards for the sounds. - Show your child the sound and say the word.
-Ask your child to listen to which sound the word starts with and post it in the correct box, for example, 'does 'bag' end with 'g' or 'd'?' - If your child attempts to put the sound in the incorrect post box, say both versions of the word while pointing to the box, for example, 'is it 'bag' and goes in the 'g' box, or is it 'bad' and goes in the 'd' box?'
+Ask your child to listen to which sound the word starts with and post it in the correct box, for example, 'does 'goat' start with 'g' or 'd'? - If your child attempts to put the sound in the incorrect post box, say both versions of the word while pointing to the box, for example, is it 'go' and goes in the 'g' box, or is it 'doe' and goes in the 'd' box?